complexsystemslab/project_ideas/project_ideas.md

 https://arxiv.org/abs/2211.02830#

 These techniques can also be applied to healthcare data (for example, data from smartwatches).
-This would be a AI applied to healthcare project (jointly with Dr. Abhirup Ghosh).
+This would be an AI applied to healthcare project (jointly with Dr. Abhirup Ghosh).

 <!--
 ### Project idea 9 (Collective intelligence in AI)